What is a Seated Knee Scooter?

 In this article, we'll cover:

-Seated knee scooters come equipped with a large padded seat resembling those you find in bicycles.
-After you take a seat, grab the handlebars, then rest your non-weight bearing leg over the front leg platform (also called leg peg).
+First, you take a seat (similar to those found on bicycles), grab onto the handlebars, then you elevate and rest your non-weight bearing leg over the front leg platform (also called leg peg).
 This keeps your injured foot elevated.
 Keep your able foot on the ground, then you slowly propel yourself forward, using the handbrake to control your speed.

 When it comes to leg injuries, you can only use a knee scooter if you have a below the knee injury.
 A seated knee scooter can be used to address a range of leg injuries, including below the knee injuries.